Program type:

 Request More Info

-Why Earn a Logistics Ph.D.?
+Why Earn a Supply Chain Management Ph.D.?

 The University of North Texas' G. Brint Ryan College of Business is one of the nation's largest business schools.
 Our alumni are prominent scholars, administrators and professors at leading business schools, universities and research institutions.